 This project seeks to understand the genealogy and the institutional political economy of what was previously called ‘Corridors of Freedom’, now transit-oriented development (TOD) corridors in Johannesburg, as well as, to a lesser extent, other more nascent forms of TOD in the Gauteng City-Region.
 TOD has gradually become, at national and metropolitan levels, the instrument for leading spatial transformation in the post-apartheid era, although there have also been more recent contestations.
 This focus on TOD - and specifically on improved mobility, accessibility and densification - can be connected to the increasing allure of the approach internationally in addressing growing socio-spatial inequalities.
 But it has strong local and national roots in a city marked by a particularly stark spatial paradox: i.e. the historically inherited but ongoing (indeed increased) spatial divide between housing location and employment opportunities for the majority of residents.

-The Corridors of Freedom are already shaping capital expenditure in Johannesburg and are the conduit for intricate institutional and regulatory reconfigurations within the municipality.
-Meanwhile, the national Integrated Urban Development Framework (2014), aimed at guiding South African cities through spatial transformation, has explicitly endorsed the TOD model - and Johannesburg’s Corridors of Freedom as lead experience.
+The emphasis on transit corridors has been shaping capital expenditure in Johannesburg and have been positioned as a conduit for intricate institutional and regulatory reconfigurations within the municipality.
+Meanwhile, the 2014 national Integrated Urban Development Framework (IUDF), aimed at guiding South African cities through spatial transformation, has explicitly endorsed the TOD model - and Johannesburg’s Corridors of Freedom as lead experience.
 However, many obstacles are likely to derail the initiative, including the technical difficulties of implementing such a complex urban intervention, its political management and (intended and unintended) complexities such as affordability and financial viability.
-The research seeks to answer the following question: is the globalising discourse / policy toolbox on TOD, and how it has been taken up locally, up to the task of leading comprehensive spatial restructuring in cities with distorted settlement patterns and politically and administratively complex and contested institutional settings.
+The research seeks to answer the following question: is the globalising discourse / policy toolbox on TOD, and how it has been taken up locally, up to the task of leading comprehensive spatial restructuring in cities with distorted settlement patterns and politically and administratively complex and contested institutional settings?